abhaymishra24/abhaymishra24/README.md

 <img align="right" alt="Programming" width="400" src="https://raw.githubusercontent.com/jsuarezruiz/jsuarezruiz/master/images/coding.gif">

-### 🤓 About Me:
+### 🤓 About Me

-- 🤝 Let's connect and do work on amazing projects.
+- 🤝 Let's connect and work on amazing projects together.

-- 🧑‍🤝‍🧑 Looking for a team or an organization where I can learn and develop my skills.
+- 🧑‍🤝‍🧑  Seeking a team or organization where I can grow and enhance my skills.

 - ✍️ I’m currently learning **Data Structure and DBMS concept.**

 - 💬 Open to work as a **Software Engineer Intern, Data Engineer Intern, or Data Analyst Intern.**